openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 1. A cluster created by the Assisted Installer needs the ability to add workers on day 2.
-2. Multi-cluster management, such as through hive and ACM, should be able to utilize the capabilities of the Assisted Installer.
+2. Multi-cluster management, such as through hive and RHACM, should be able to utilize the capabilities of the Assisted Installer.

 This enhancement proposes the first iteration of running the Assisted Installer